flutter/website/src/docs/release/breaking-changes/template.md

 {% comment %}
   Add the links to the end of the file in alphabetical order.
-  These faux links are commented out because they make the Travis build believe they are broken links, but please remove the comment tags before you commit!
+  The following faux links are commented out because they break the Travis build.
+  Please remove the comment tags before you commit!

   Obviously, linking to the stable API channel is preferred, but if you are showing new API, use the master channel link.